socadk/design-practice-repository/artifact-templates/futureWork/DPR-DeploymentDiagram.md

 * Do not start too late, develop component diagram and deployment diagram hand in hand.
 * Model iteratively, starting on a conceptual, platform- and technology-independent level to promote qualities such as design portability and cloud agnosticism.
-* Follow the hints and guidelines from [Gernot Starke](https://www.innoq.com/en/articles/2022/09/better-architecture-diagrams/) (in German for the time being), Simon Brown, and others.
+* Follow the modeling hints and guidelines from [Gernot Starke](https://www.innoq.com/en/articles/2022/09/better-architecture-diagrams/) (in German for the time being), Simon Brown, and others.

 ### Origins and Signs of Use